 What is the difference between daijoubu and genki?

-Another word with a similar meaning is genki [元気] which is usually used to ask about the person's health, or if he is well,
+Another word with a similar meaning is genki [元気], which is often used to inquire about a person's health or if they are doing well.

 Although both words mean “to be fine”, the word “daijoubu” is used to ask about a current situation.
 Already “genki” is used for a continuous “be well” as if you had a good day.